• Musings & Miscellany, Short Stories

 • Short Stories

-Living in the Liminal: the evolution of shedding, shifting, and surrender
+Living in the Liminal: A sojourn of shedding, shifting, and surrender

 I’d been living in a New York minute for 21 years, chasing subways, promotions, late-night parties and some invisible finish line that never arrived.
 I was depleted, and the usual levers I pulled to power through weren’t working anymore.
 I thought a week alone in a cozy yurt, wrapped in the northern New England woods with nothing to do beyond keeping the fire blazing, might be the reset I needed.
 The yurt felt indulgent in the simplest ways.
 Its circular shape was cocooning yet spacious with a wood stove and sitting nook, a fully stocked kitchen and a queen sized bed stacked high with brightly colored blankets and overstuffed pillows.…